bateman/tpscanner-cli/README.md

 make run ARGS="..."
 ```

-### Note
+> [!WARNING]

-The script can run with the browser in `headless` mode.
+> The script can run with the browser in `headless` mode.
 In my tests, however, I've noticed that it often causes the server to display captchas, thus making the script scraping process to fail.

 ## Output